Audit URLs for SEO Using ahrefs Backlink API Data

 3.1.
 Fetch Broken Backlinks

 This function retrieves broken backlinks from Ahrefs.
-Note, that you can adjust the “limit” in the query string.
-I set it to 5000 to save on API costs.
+You can adjust the “limit” in the query string; it is set to 5000 here to reduce API costs.

 def fetch_broken_backlinks(url,api_token):